AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ### Course cards

-Course cards also feature a redesigned layout to display details in an improved manner.
+Course cards also feature a redesigned layout to display details more effectively.
 Revamped course cards highlight relevant metadata required for enrollment.
-This metadata includes correct published or due dates, ratings, and a description along with their authors or providers.
+This metadata includes correct published or due dates, ratings, and descriptions along with their authors or providers.

 ![](assets/old-course-cards.png)
 _Old course card_